michalroots/michalroots.github.io/_posts/2024-09-07-muddy-tales.md

 ### Life On Board

-Large sailing vessels offer considerable advantages in comparison to small yachts.
+**Large sailing vessels offers considerable advantages in comparison to small yachts.**

 More crew means more diversity and makes it easier to retreat whenever one craves self-time.
 The bigger vessel means more space - both for creating different areas, as well as brining more stuff.

-As a group of people used to building fantastical cities in a dessert, optimising the space to its full potential came very naturally.
-We brought lights, a soundsystem, multiple instruments, costumes, circus equipment, art supplies, fabrics, etc, and transformed Chateauroux into a cosy paradise playground, while maintaining its core functionality as a safe sailing vessel.
+As a group of people used to building fantastical cities in a dessert, **optimising the space to its full potential came very naturally**.
+We brought lights, a soundsystem, multiple instruments, costumes, circus equipment, art supplies, fabrics, etc, and **transformed Chateauroux into a cosy paradise playground, while maintaining its core functionality as a safe sailing vessel.**

 ![space plan](/assets/media-muddy-tales/chateauroux-space.jpg){:width="100%"}